Ridge Tile Replacement Cost

 Most ridge tiles are semi-circular or triangle-shaped with a flat edge on the bottom.

-The vast majority of ridge tiles are fixed to the roof by cementing them in (but note that since 2015 building regulations have changed so that now all roof tiles need to be mechanically fixed even if cemented), though there are some "dry" ridge tile systems available.
+The vast majority of ridge tiles are fixed to the roof by using mortar.
+However, since 2015 building regulation updates, the British Standard BS 5534 requires that any new roof tiles or re-roofing work/repairs are required to be mechanically fixed (even when already cemented).
+Although there are some "dry" ridge tile systems still currently available.

 close up of reddish brown roof